 Landscape and visual effects

-The scheme lies within a rural area, with land use surrounding the scheme dominated by forestry, rough grasslands and some agricultural fields.
-Urban development in proximity to the scheme is limited to scattered human settlements spread along the trunk road which are interspersed with farmsteads.
+The scheme lies within a rural area, with land use surrounding the scheme dominated almost exclusively by forestry, with a small amount of development related to residential properties.

-The scheme does not fall within any National Parks (NP) or National Scenic Areas (NSA) (Sitelink).
+The scheme does not fall within any National Parks (NP) (Sitelink).